SEAME-pt/ObjectDetectionAvoidance/doxyfiles/doxyfile_readme.md

 For testing, (in *scripts/testing.py*), we call our trained model and set it to **predict**, to test the prediction of a given validation image.

+## Jetson Nano

+In Jetson, we have an ultralytics Yolo **container**, specific for compatibility with Jetson Nano.
+This container only runs a yolo model above or equal to version 8.
+In here we will run our Yolo with lane detection.

+We have a self-hosted jetson runner, so that everytime I push the code to github, it will deploy my models to jetson, this code is in *.github/deploy_jetson.yml*.